 The Bible Way to Heaven

 The Bible tells us in I John 5:13, “These things have I written unto you that believe on the name of the Son of God; that ye may know that ye have eternal life…” The simple truth is God wants you to know where you’re going!
-So, here it is in a nutshell:
+So, here is the Gospel message from the Bible:

 * First, you must understand your need for a personal Saviour.
 The Bible is very clear that we all have a huge problem called sin.
 Romans 3:23 says it this way, “For all have sinned and come short of the glory of God.”
 This verse simply means that none of us are perfect.
 Are you willing to admit that?